DRIV-EX: Counterfactual Explanations for Driving LLMs: Introduction

 \section{Introduction}

 End-to-end Autonomous Driving (AD) increasingly relies on Large Language Models (LLMs) and Vision-Language Models (VLMs).
 Thanks to large-scale pre-training, these models can integrate user instructions and sensor inputs to directly generate driving decisions \citep{rowe2025poutine,hwang2025emma,renz2024carllava,renz2025simlingo,nvidia2025alpamayo}.
-Unlike traditional neural planners that operate as black boxes, LLM-based systems provide natural language explanations, e.g., with Chain-of-Thought (CoT) \citep{renz2025simlingo,lc_llm,nvidia2025alpamayo}.
-However, reliance on these explanations is risky: recent work shows that CoT reasoning is often an unfaithful post-hoc rationalization that does not reflect the features actually driving the prediction \citep{turpin2023unfaithful_cot}.
+Unlike traditional neural planners that operate as black boxes, LLM-based systems provide natural language explanations, e.g., with Chain-of-Thought (CoT), often structured with rigid or rule-based templates \citep{renz2025simlingo,lc_llm,nvidia2025alpamayo}.
+However, reliance on these explanations is risky: recent work shows that CoT reasoning is often an unfaithful rationalization that does not reflect the features that causally drive the prediction \citep{turpin2023unfaithful_cot}.
 Yet, \citet{barez2025cot_not_xai} report that 63\% of recent autonomous systems papers treat CoT as an \emph{interpretability} method.
 In safety-critical domains, such unfaithful explanations can mask the true causes of dangerous behaviors, creating a strong need for methods that directly identify the input factors responsible for catastrophic decisions.

 Counterfactual explanations offer a grounded alternative to narrative-based insights.
 By identifying the minimal change to an input that would lead the model to make a different decision, counterfactuals explicitly isolate the causal features of a behavior.
 In the context of LLM-based driving, this involves finding the smallest modification to a scene description that turns a safe maneuver into a collision (or vice versa).
 As illustrated in \autoref{fig:teaser}, this provides a concrete mechanism to audit decision boundaries and expose latent safety risks.